Why Successful Business Owners No Longer Rely on Historical Financial Reports

 How can financial forecasting make it easier?

 Financial forecasting, or predictive future reporting, is the preparation of scenarios and forecasts based on objective and supportable assumptions.
-Not reviewing and using your financial data to drive your business forward is the equivalent of running your business in the dark.
+Not reviewing, or using your financial data to drive your business forward, is the equivalent of running your business in the dark.

 How do forecasts work alongside budgets?